 Truly open source nature of Otto allows open STEAM education, we collect feedback from different workshops and schools around the world that are already using Otto DIY in their classroom and depending of the openness of this educational places we organize the lesson material and share as well, some people are teaching electronics explaining the connections with fritzing and the physics behind, other code with Arduino then github, other to create open source APPs in app inventor, others how to customize with arts &crafts, other how to design 3d models with accessories for Otto with tinkerCAD or Fusion 360.

-Otto DIY + is the improved and advanced version of original #OttoDIY, the idea is to have the same base features DIY robot + Bluetooth control and programming + metal gear servo motors + rechargeable + changing modes by touch sensor + sensors + light moves + other outputs +...?
+Otto DIY + is the improved and advanced version of original #OttoDIY, the idea is to have the same base features DIY robot + Bluetooth control and programming + metal gear servo motors + rechargeable + changing modes by touch sensor + sound sensor + light moves + other outputs +...?

 Otto DIY+ is a forever BETA!, develop by a broad community of Otto builders, recommend to first check all documentation for Otto DIY and then you can try to play with more advanced features with Otto DIY+